SoMa-Project/vision/README.md

 <img src="readme_/IfcoContainerRGB.png?raw=true" height="300" /> <img src="readme_/IfcoContainerRviz.png?raw=true" height="300" />

 The image on the right shows the depth point cloud, the detected ifco frame and the detected object centroids in RVIZ.
+The bag file of this scene can be found here: /nas/Videos/Vision/ifco_example.bag.

 Choose IFCO detection method
 * Choose one of the IFCO detection methods by setting the rosparam to one of 1/2/3,  default is 1